hazardsoft/nodejs2023Q2-service/README.md

 ### Creating logs Folder

 Create `logs` folder in the project root.
-All created logs (if any) will appear in this folder.
+All created logs will appear in this folder.

 ### Running Application with Docker